-This report presents the interim findings of the Stage 2 option assessment activities undertaken in respect of the options under consideration.
-A final Stage 2 Assessment Report will be concluded following a public consultation exercise.
+This report presents the findings of the Stage 2 option assessment activities undertaken in respect of the options under consideration prior to the public consultation exercise.
+The outcomes from the public consultation exercise are reported in the supplementary Public Consultation Report.
 Further information on the structure of this report is provided below.